Sam9Ves3/Big_Data_Managment_Homeworks/Databases_Clasification_and_Matrix_Comparison.md

 # A brief introduction

-When most people think of a database, they often envision the traditional relational database model (tables) made up of rows and columns.
-Alternative data models have become more common in recent years as developers have sought workarounds to the relational model’s limitations.
+When most people think of a database, they often envision the traditional relational database model (tables) made out of rows and columns.
+Alternative data models have become more common in recent years as developers have sought workarounds to the relational models limitations.
 These non-relational database models have come to be categorized as "NoSQL databases".
 This term was coined in 1998 by Carlo Strozzi simply because it doesn’t use SQL for managing data.

 NoSQL databases are typically designed to maximize availability at the expense of consistency (any read operation will return the most recent data written to the database).
 The following image includes NoSQL data models: